 It is true there is a cost to create a real culture, there is a cost associated with the time that you need to put into creating a culture, there is time taken to employ the right the people and to veto the wrong, and there is actual physical cost in having schemes and incentives in place to maintain that culture.
+Especially if the culture you’ve adopted has a very expensive lifestyle, like home renovations, if you do things like this often then make sure you hire services that are cheap like these plumbing recommendations.

 There are many posts by many people that discuss the benefits of having the ‘right’ culture, so we wont focus too much on that in this post.